bilelmsekni/OpenStack-Folsom-Install-guide/OpenStack_Folsom_Install_Guide_WebVersion.rst

 * Create the bridges::

-   #br-int will be used for integration
+   #br-int is used for VM integration
    ovs-vsctl add-br br-int

-   #br-eth1 will be used for VM communication
+   #br-eth1 is used for VM configuration
    ovs-vsctl add-br br-eth1
    ovs-vsctl add-port br-eth1 eth0

 * **Reboot** and then re-establish your routing table::

-   route add default gw 192.168.100.1 br-eth
+   route add default gw 192.168.100.1 br-eth1

    #If there are other gateways, you must delete them using
    #route del default gw %gateway_address dev <interface>